Pints, Pounds, & Pâté

 If you're feeling overwhelmed by the prospect of picking the right clothes for your trip to Europe, never fear!
 You've absolutely come to the right place for Europe packing guidance.

-If you've been following along with my European travel blog for a while, you'll know that one of my great passions is helping American tourists pack for their trip 'across the pond,' so that they feel comfortable and confident during their time in Europe, while respecting cultural norms.
+One of my great passions is helping American tourists pack for their trip 'across the pond,' so that they feel comfortable and confident during their time in Europe, while respecting cultural norms.

 I hadn't ever been to Europe before our honeymoon (which was a few years ago now), and once I started, I just couldn't stop!
 We took six trips to Europe in five years, and I became a Europe travel packing pro.
 I've honed my tips over the years, but a lot of the basics have remained the same, and I update them to change with the times.